Skip to content

 • product designs.

-These are just a few examples of different things that you can protect through intellectual property rights.
-Notably, these rights give you the power to challenge other businesses in creative industries for using your intellectual property without your consent.
-This is an essential tool to possess for protecting your reputation and avoiding any financial losses.
+These are just a few examples of things you can protect through intellectual property rights.
+Notably, these rights give you the power to challenge other businesses for using your intellectual property without your consent.
+This is an essential tool to protect your reputation and avoid financial losses.

 Intellectual property also forms an integral part of your branding.
-When you consider household brand names, you often think of their logo, slogan, or the ethos behind their brand.
-These are just a small number of examples and can be seen through brands such as:
+When you consider household brand names, you often think of their logo, slogan, or the ethos behind their brand, such as:

 • Nike’s tick symbol;